franciscoj-londonoh/Guess-the-Artist/README.md

 # Guess-the-Artist
-The project detects a song’s artists based on specific delivered parameters from the song.
-The ML engineering creating the model detect who might be the artist, to do so you will be using the a dataset of . the model in a REST API endpoint (by Docker) that will be consumed by the front end application.
+The project detects a song’s artists based on specific introduced parameters from the song.

 ## Project Instructions